QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 At time $t_1$, one has an interaction followed by a time evolution $t_i$, until the last projection at time $t_n$ when the final signal is observed.
 Since the projections can be on the right or on the left side of the density matrix, a given experiment can be thought of as a sum over all left and right side interactions.
 The diagram rules lead to four distinct 3rd order diagrams for a 2-level system and six for a 3-level system (for rephasing and non-rephasing signals, or, equivalently, photon echo and virtual echo spectra).
 The first four are shown on the left in Fig.~\ref{fig:diag}, whereas the additional two are shown on the right.

 For computational purposes, any diagram can be compactly represented as a time-ordered list of left or right-side operations such as where $K^+$ and $K$ denote an excitation and a de-excitation on the left (i.e. on the ket), respectively.
 Similarly, $B^+$ and $B$ denote a de-excitation and an excitation on the right (i.e. on the bra), respectively.
-In QuDPy syntax, these interactions are encoded by `Ku' and `Kd' for $K^+$ and $K$; similarly, $B^+$ and $B$ are represented by `Bu' and `Bd', respectively.
-Table ~\ref{table:1} gives a summary of 6 possible response functions for a coherent 3rd order process with their equivalent actions and QuDPy syntax.
-Notice that the last interaction is not required in QuDPy syntax since it always corresponds to a ket-side de-excitation operation by convention.
+Following the convention introduced by Automatic Feynman Diagram Generator, in QuDPy, these interactions are encoded by `Ku' and `Kd' for $K^+$ and $K$; similarly, $B^+$ and $B$ are represented by `Bu' and `Bd', respectively.\cite{UFSS1, UFSS2} Table ~\ref{table:1} gives a summary of 6 possible response functions for a coherent 3rd order process with their equivalent actions and corresponding QuDPy syntax.
+Notice that the last interaction is not indicated in QuDPy syntax since it always corresponds to a ket-side de-excitation operation by convention.

-Note, one can also consider interactions which are even-order with respect to the density matrix by measuring the photo-luminescence (PL) rather than the polarization. \cite{doi:10.1063/1.2800560} In this scenario, one can use a 4-pulse sequence as sketched in Fig.~\ref{fig:4th}. in which the out-going PL reflects the excited state population vis.
+Note, although only odd-order terms contribute to the polarization in isotropic media, one can also consider interactions which are even-order with respect to the density matrix by measuring the photo-luminescence (PL) rather than the polarization.
+Here, we assume that the final signal is proportional to the relatively slow, spontaneous emission of light from an excited population state, (in contrast to the prompt, stimulated emission from a coherence state in odd-order spectroscopes).\cite{doi:10.1063/1.2800560} In this scenario, one can use a 4-pulse sequence as sketched in Fig.~\ref{fig:4th}. in which the out-going PL reflects the excited state population \textit{vis}.

 where $\rho^{(r)(t)}$ is the $r^{th}$ order term in the perturbation expansion of the density matrix.
 This is one of a number of possible interaction pathways and can be input as